UdaraAlwis/Xamarin-Playground/XFSegmentedControl/README.md

 Yeah such a platform specific UI element, right out of Xamarin.Forms without a single line of native code, how's that even?
 Well if you've been following my blog for a while, you know that I'm all about pushing them limits of any given platform and achieve the impossibru! ;)

-Started this off as a fun experientant implementation which blew into a fool-proof awesomeness which I have broken into two parts.
+Started this off as a fun experientant implementation which blew into a fool-proof awesomeness which I have broken into two parts, Simple and Advanced implementation!

 Part 1: Simple Segmented Button Control in pure Xamarin.Forms!
 ---------------